 Everything was pretty good, but a feeling that something was missing started growing on me… I was building a career in a very big company (which took me a great deal of work) but technically I was falling behind (there’s only so much you can do with credit data that clients are willing to pay for).
 So I was very good at solving a very specific kind of problems, but I was missing a whole other world in Data Science.
 I struggled with that feeling until I realized I was not happy anymore and I had to make a change.
 So I quit.
 I can say now that despite being one of the most difficult decisions I’ve ever made, it was also one of the greatest: I had my enthusiasm back!
 And man, wasn’t I missing it!

 From that change of mindset on, a lot of crazy things happened to me I had never thought I was capable of handling.
-Among other bold moves, in less than four months I built this blog, I joined the R-Ladies Global community as one of the organisers for the Buenos Aires chapter, I got accepted to join the out-of-this-world NASA Datanaut Program, and I nailed a Data Scientist position at a great company!
+Among other bold moves, in only a few months I built this blog, I joined the R-Ladies Global community as one of the Buenos Aires chapter founders first, and later I co-founded the Montevideo chapter as well, I got accepted to join the out-of-this-world NASA Datanaut Program, and I nailed a Data Scientist position at a great company!
 In this short period of time I have exposed myself more than ever, but I feel this is what I am supposed to be doing.
 This makes me really really happy.

 So this is me, and here I am: exploring the many ways Data Science can help telling compelling stories, focusing on Data Visualization and R (for now), starting my blog where I plan to share whatever it is that I’m playing with at the moment.
 And loving every minute!
 If additionally I can contribute to inspire others like me to follow their gut, even better!

 I hope you enjoy my posts as much as I enjoy writing them, and please feel welcome to leave your comments and mention me on Twitter :)